GoogleChrome/web.dev/src/site/content/en/blog/layout-instability-api/index.md

 ### Expected vs. unexpected layout shifts

 Not all layout shifts are bad.
-In fact, many dynamic web applications will frequently change the start position of elements on the page.
+In fact, many dynamic web applications frequently change the start position of elements on the page.

 #### User-initiated layout shifts